Slabastille/H.E.L.P/README.md

 - Create an AR ticket for orders
 - Link tickets
 - Create tickets that automatically link to a previous ticket
-- Show clinicians status before creating ticket
+- Show clinician's status before creating the ticket